SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 - `Internal node`: Any node with a child and a parent

-We looked into the different types of binary trees.
-Now you will see some operations you can perform on binary trees.

 ## Example
 We will crete a tree of integers and we will perform the operations on it.